 How can I help you with your rescue dogs rehabilitation?

 Private Dog Behaviour Consultations are currently available in and around the Dundee area, and as far as Carnoustie, Broughty Ferry, Monifieth, Tayport, Newport, and Longforgan.
-Depending on the problem, I sometimes go further afield.
+Virtual consultations are also available if you are further afield.